Learn

 First, review your budget early on and decide how much you can afford to spend during the holidays.
 Then start setting aside some money each month leading up to the shopping season.
 You can even open a separate savings account just for your holiday funds so there's less temptation to spend it on other expenses.

 Next, do some research to be sure a sale you're considering is really a good deal.
-You can use a price tracking tool6 to find out if a price is truly discounted compared to the rest of the year.
-These tools can also let you know if a better price can be found elsewhere.
+You can use a price-tracking browser extension or app6 to find out if a price is truly discounted compared to the rest of the year.
+These tools can also let you know if a better price can be found elsewhere or if there is a current promo code that can knock it down further.
 Want to be notified if the price drops in the future?
 These tools will let you do that too.

 Important disclosure information